allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

 ```
 projects/cart-service/configs/cart-db_dev/variables/connection-data/credentials/DBUSER
 ```
-It is of vital importance that the config name and the profile (environemt) name are separated by an underscore, otherwise it will not be interpreted correctly by Spring Boot on startup of your service.
+It is of vital importance that the config name and the profile (environment) name are separated by an underscore, otherwise they will not be interpreted correctly by Spring Boot on startup of your service.

-Also mind the fact that only leaf keys in the hierarchy can have assigned values so you cannot assign a value to.
+Also mind the fact that only leaf keys in the hierarchy can have values assigned so you cannot assign a value to:
 ```
 projects/cart-service/configs/cart-db_dev/variables/connection-data
 ```